IDAES/idaes-pse/docs/user_guide/components/property_package/phase.rst

 Phase Object
 ============

-Phase objects are used in the IDAES Process Modeling Framework to identify the thermodynamic phases of interest in a property package and to contain information describing the behavior of that phase (for example the equation of state which describes that phase).
+Phase objects are used in the IDAES Integrated Platform to identify the thermodynamic phases of interest in a property package and to contain information describing the behavior of that phase (for example the equation of state which describes that phase).
 Additional information on the :ref:`Phase Class<technical_specs/core/phase:Phase Class>` is provided in the technical specifications.

-The IDAES Process Modeling Framework currently supports the following types of phases, along with a generic Phase object:
+The IDAES platform currently supports the following types of phases, along with a generic Phase object:

 * `LiquidPhase`